owlbarn/tutorial/book/diffequation/README.md

   plot_sol "damped.png" t sol1 sol2 sol3
 ```

 You should be familiar with this code by now.
-It defines the initial values, the time duration, time step, and then provides these information to the solvers.
+It defines the initial values, the time duration, time step, and then provides this information to the solvers.
 Unlike native solvers, these symplectic solvers return three values instead of two: the first is the time sequence, and the next two sequences indicate how the $x$ and $p$ values evolve at each time point.

 ```ocaml